 As you can see by this flash photo, it was snowing heavily at the time

-...but you can't see the tree lights very well here.
+...but we didn't use this photo for our card because you can't see the tree lights very well.

 We didn't produce a Christmas picture this year.
 Janice's father died on December 20th.
 Pretty much let all of the air out of our Christmas spirit.

-Janice and I may have started a new Christmas tradition this year: stealing our Christmas tree.
+Janice and I stole our Christmas tree this year.
 We didn't set out to become criminals, but that's how it turned out.
 We weren't going to have a Christmas tree this year--no room for it and we've got a houseful of mischievous cats.
 BUT we broke down late in the day on Christmas Eve and went out in search of a Christmas tree.
 Everywhere we went we were too late--stores, shops, and corner stands closed.
 We finally pulled into a just-closed English Gardens.
 Lots of trees left, but they were behind a fence.
 On the way out Janice spied a bunch of trees piled by one of the parking lot entrances.
 Grabbed one, wedged it in the trunk of the car, and quickly made our get away.
 Hoping Santa understands.